dmnrcht/BikeTracks/doc/report.md

 ### Context

-This project is realised by Damien Rochat, Sébastien Richoz et Antoine Drabble as part of the "Mobile operating systems and applications" courses at the MSE, HES-SO.
+This project was realised by Damien Rochat, Sébastien Richoz et Antoine Drabble as part of the "Mobile operating systems and applications" courses at the MSE, HES-SO.
 It is supervised by the professor Pascal Bruegger.
 It was realised between october 2017 and january 2018.

 ### Code management and conventions